Bertrab Nunatak

 Bertrab Nunatak is a nunatak on the southern side of Lerchenfeld Glacier and about 10 km west-south-west of the Littlewood Nunataks.
+It has been described as "a bare rock about 1,739 feet high [that] forms the southern entrance point of the [Duke Ernst] Bay."

 It was discovered by the Second German Antarctic Expedition, 1911–12, under Wilhelm Filchner, who named this feature for General Hermann Karl von Bertrab.